Samuel Ayscough

-Samuel Ayscough (1745–1804) was a librarian and indexer, who was described as the "Prince of Index Makers".
+Samuel Ayscough (29 November 1745 – 30 October 1804) was an English writer and scholar.
+He was best known for publishing his Index on Shakespeare (1790).
+His index was revised and expanded by English writer Mary Cowden Clarke.
+He was described as the "Prince of Index Makers" and was very well known throughout his lifetime.

-Family and early life
+Early life and education

 Samuel Ayscough was the grandson of William Ayscough, a stationer and printer of Nottingham, where he introduced the art of typography about 1710, and died on 2 March 1719, and the son of George Ayscough, who carried on his father's business for over forty years.

 George Ayscough was esteemed in the neighbourhood and connected with some of the most respectable families in the county.
 His first wife died childless.
 He then married Edith, daughter of Benjamin Wigley of Wirksworth, Derbyshire, by whom he had a son, Samuel, and a daughter, Anne.
 He inherited a good business, but instead of devoting his energies to its development, launched into various speculations, including one to extract gold from the dross of coals.
 Having gradually spent nearly all his money, in about 1762 he took a large farm at Wigston, Leicestershire, where he was still less fortunate, losing not only the remainder of his property, but the fortunes of his two children.

 Samuel Ayscough was born in 1745 and educated at the free grammar school in Nottingham.
 The son assisted his father during the successive failures of business, speculations and farming.
 At last, when complete ruin confronted the family, Samuel hired himself to manage a mill in the neighbourhood and laboured as a miller to keep his father and sister.
 The new start in life proved unsuccessful, but an old friend and schoolfellow, John Eamer (later Lord Mayor of London), heard of his distress and sent for him in about 1770 to come to London, clothed him, and obtained him a situation as an overseer of street paviours (road-surface constructors).